astropy/astropy/docs/modeling/bounding-boxes.rst

 .. warning::

-    Note: Currently when creating a new compound model by combining multiple models, the bounding boxes of the components (if any) are not currently combined.
+    Currently when creating a new compound model by combining multiple models, the bounding boxes of the components (if any) are not currently combined.
 So bounding boxes for compound models must be assigned explicitly.
 A future release will determine the appropriate bounding box